GUC-Notes/CS4-notes/README.md

 ```

 3. An interface can't have instance variables (by logic because we can't make instances of it) but it may have static variables.

+## Encapsulation :

+1. A private constructor = you cannot instantiate an object from that class.

+### Access Modifiers Summary:
+1. public: Members available everywhere
+2. private: Members available only in the class
+3. default: Members available in the same class,package only.
+4. protected: Members available in the same class,package and another package but a subclass of this class.
+**Note**: default is more protected than the protected access modifier :O